Every year we get a new crop of contractors who attend a convention and are sold on the concept of this "new, latest and greatest" product.

 "Look at these pictures of the mud jackers.
 These jobs failed."

 "The Mud Jackers are Dinosaurs, a dying breed.
 They use obsolete technology."
-Folks, the Obsolete Technology one works becauses we are conditioned to think newer is always better.
+Folks, the Obsolete Technology one tends to get folks attention because we are conditioned to think newer is always better.

 FACT: They don't use pictures of our jobs, they find others as we do have competitors and most of their jobs usually fail.
 They show our competitors jobs, not our work.